-For a great story, it MAY be appropriate to pitch in a busy time, for example, if you have a product that is uniquely juxtaposed to an iPhone announcement, etc, but it’s tricky.
-Bottom line: Know your industry before you pitch, and closely follow the journalists that cover the industry.
+For a great story, it MAY be appropriate to pitch in a busy time, for example, if you have a product that is uniquely juxtaposed to an iPhone announcement, but it’s tricky.
+Bottom line: Know your industry before you pitch, and closely follow the journalists who cover the industry.

 They don’t believe you